-People often ask me if I’m afraid.
+Today’s destination: Ringle.
+So, people often ask me if I’m afraid.
 Afraid to be alone for five weeks, afraid to be alone in the woods, afraid to be on the Ice Age Trail, I guess.
 No, I’ve never been afraid.
 Until today.

-I hustled to the trailhead – at least a half-mile away – and the dog ran into the middle of the road and barked at me the entire time.
+I hustled to the trailhead – at least a half-mile (1 km) away – and the dog ran into the middle of the road and barked at me the entire time.
 I had to keep turning around to make sure it wasn’t suddenly going to charge at me again.
 It appears the owners were home, due to vehicles and other clues; no idea how they could have missed their dog barking furiously for 10 minutes straight.
 I was terrified.
 It was not fun.

 Not an hour later, another dog raced out at me.
 Similar scenario, although at least this time the owner was outside.
 But she was one of those people who just calls to her dog from the porch instead of running out to get it.
 The dog ignored her, of course, and kept charging at me.
-Finally the lady walked out and got the dumb dog, then told me, “He wouldn’t have hurt you.”
+Finally, the lady walked out and got the dog, then told me, “He wouldn’t have hurt you.”
 Yeah, right.
 I’ve heard that before, right as a dog ran up and bit me.

-Today Bobbie Joy and Patricia were my crew members (and will be for the next few days).
-They were fantastic, leaving me “trail magic” in the form of candies with my water drops and bringing amazing treats when they came to pick me up at the end of the day.
+Today, BobbieJoy Amann and Patricia Gates were my crew members (and will be for the next few days).
+They were fantastic, leaving me “trail magic” in the form of candy with my water drops and bringing amazing treats when they came to pick me up at the end of the day.